jiu-lin107141137/Quantum-Experiment/bb84/README.md

 ### What will happen when the communicating is under coherences
 Now let's consider this protocol to be performed **in reality**, there will be certain noise in the communicating channel and others' eavesdropping during the communicating.
 Noise and eavesdropping will cause the information an idle qubit holds to fade away, result in the measurement is not the one expects. <br>
-Look at the step 4, since Alice only sends qubits to Bob, the basis to measure qubits has not revealed, eavesdropper has no idea which basis to measure in, at best, she can only guesse
+Look at the step 4, since Alice only sends qubits to Bob, the basis to measure qubits has not revealed, eavesdropper has no idea which basis to measure in, at best, she can only guess